There are now 2 possible online modes for units:

 - 3 hours per week

-- The Reading Guide refers students to additional references and the LMS site include links to some generally useful references.
+- The Reading Guide refers students to prescribed and recommended reading in issued reading materials and on-line and the LMS site includes links to some generally useful website materials.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.